Your Guide to Photo Printing & Framing

 If any of the above is unclear or you don't have time for the math, simply upload an image to Level's website for printing and framing and we''ll automatically detect the resolution and present a range of sizes that will print well.

-If you have any issues figuring out whether or not your file would print well at a given size, reach out to us and we'll make some recommendations.
+You can expand the More Options control to crop your photo however you like, or set a custom print size.
+But if you have any issues figuring out whether or not your file would print well at a given size, reach out to us and we'll make some recommendations.

 4) File Types